 Potential benefits of celery for dogs include reduction of inflammation throughout the body, reduction of high blood pressure, improved liver health, improved digestion, improved infection-fighting capability, reduced occurrence of urinary tract infections, and decreased risk of cancer.
-This have also been shown in many human studies.
+This has also been shown in many human studies.

-The more you know: At one-time celery was used by the pharmaceutical industry as a treatment for arthritis in people.
+The more you know: At one time, celery was used by the pharmaceutical industry as a treatment for arthritis in people.

-Cauliflower is one of the best human foods for dogs because it offers many health benefits including improved weight loss for obese dogs, reduced inflammation, decreased risk of cancer, better digestion, protection of eye health, and improved clot formation due to higher Vitamin K content.
+Cauliflower is one of the best human foods for dogs because it offers many health benefits, including improved weight loss for obese dogs, reduced inflammation, decreased risk of cancer, better digestion, protection of eye health, and improved clot formation due to higher Vitamin K content.